 - Skateboards have the traditional popsicle, double-kick shape, while short longboards usually have distinct shapes (see below).
-Some short longboards are shaped like street boards but they are larger in size.
+Some short longboards have similar shapes to street boards but are often wider.

-- Short longboards typically have reverse kingpin trucks that are bigger than regular skateboards (with some exceptions).
+- Short longboards typically have reverse kingpin trucks that are bigger than regular skateboards (although some also use TKPs).
 These trucks are taller and better-suited for cruising and carving.

-- Short longboards generally come with larger and softer wheels than those on street skateboards.
+- Short longboards generally come with larger and softer wheels than street skateboards.
 Their deck and trucks are also designed to accommodate these bigger wheels while minimizing wheelbite.

 Types of short longboards

-So now we know the differences between a short longboard and a standard skateboards.
-Next, let’s look at the different kinds of short longboards.
+Now that we understand the differences between a short longboard and a standard skateboards, let’s look at the different kinds of short longboards.
 They can generally be broken down into three types:

 - Short drop-throughs

 Mini-cruisers are shaped like little surfboards.
 They are directional shaped, with a wide pointed or blunt nose, and a wide or slightly tapered tail.
 The deck shape may be rounded, squared, diamond, or swallow-tailed.